The winner takes it all

 - Example ThyssenKrupp: Negotiations on merger of the stainless steel division with Outokumpu confirmed.
 They are currently in talks with ThyssenKrupp to explore possible strategic options.
 At the present time, however, there is no certainty as to whether there will actually be a transaction, it said.

-- Example Stuttgart 21: The railway boss sets at Stuttgart 21 on negotiations: In the dispute over the additional costs for the construction project Stuttgart 21 railway CEO Rüdiger pit on a friendly solution.
-"We do not want a fight," said Grube.
+- Example Stuttgart 21: At Stuttgart 21, the railway boss relies on negotiations: In the dispute over the additional costs for the Stuttgart 21 construction project, railway boss Rüdiger Grube is opting for a friendly solution.
+"We don't want a fight," said Grube.

 - Example of negotiations on the EU agriculture budget: The negotiations on the future of the EU's agricultural policy aimed at achieving progress in environmental protection, for the rural population and in long-term food security.
 However, it seems that the well-known culture of agricultural payments continues.